Skip to main content

 Jatindranath Ghosh was sipping tea at his neighbourhood shop when his eyes fell on the paper pasted beside the tea shop.
 He walked up to it and his fingers lingered on the advertisement.
 He wondered if he went there he could perhaps know where the others have been.
 How Bina has been.

-When the riots broke out she feared that Sharat was not someone to sit idle and watch his country burn.
-After much advice from Suresh and persuasion from Mashima he had agreed to settle in Medinipur and teach at a school in Kanthi.
+When the riots broke out, she feared that Sharat was not someone to sit idle and watch his country burn.
+After much advice from Suresh and persuasion from Mashima, he had agreed to settle in Medinipur and teach at a school in Kanthi.
 Kalyani feared that it might all go away with his one decision to rejoin the armed revolution.
 Sharat was actively in touch with the Bengal Volunteers when they formed active groups in Medinipur almost a decade after the leader left home.
-Kalyani knew he was not a man to sit and live an ordinary life and she never expected him to.
+Kalyani knew he was not a man to sit and live an ordinary life, and she never expected him to.
 But the riots scared her.
-They were not humans but animals on either side of a border drawn overnight who separated people, and homes and snatched lives in the name of religion and power.
+They were not humans but animals on either side of a border drawn overnight that separated people and homes and snatched lives in the name of religion and power.
 They had no humanity in them.
-Kalyani’s only relief during the time was the fact that she was pregnant with their second child and Sharat would not dream of leaving his daughter alone with Kalyani in that state.
-Something that he often lamented with regret that his father would be disappointed about.
+Kalyani’s only relief during the time was the fact that she was pregnant with their second child, and Sharat would not dream of leaving his daughter alone with Kalyani in that state.
+Something that he often lamented with regret, that his father would be disappointed about.
 Nonibala Debi had met her only twice.
-First, they went home with their daughter hoping for a reconciliation and acceptance from her in vain and the second time when the family had moved into Suresh’s house after the partition.
+First, they went home with their daughter, hoping for a reconciliation and acceptance from her in vain and the second time, when the family had moved into Suresh’s house after the partition.

-It took a year or so for the elder brothers to find jobs and relocate under the refugee schemes of the government and Nonibala Debi strictly refused to allow Kalyani into her house once again.
+It took a year or so for the elder brothers to find jobs and relocate under the refugee schemes of the government, and Nonibala Debi strictly refused to allow Kalyani into her house once again.
 Sharat feared that Kalyani would be remorseful of such behaviour from the only family they had.
 Instead, Kalyani expected enough not to be disappointed by the way Protima, Bimala or Nonibala Debi treated her or Abhaya.
-She was only sad that her marriage with Sharat ended Abhaya’s ties with the family as they believed she led them on, and finally caused a final nail in the coffin when Kanakbala and Suresh went back home hoping to help them reunite.
-The family broke into two, with the elder brothers, their mother and Renu on one side and Suresh, Sharat and Swadhin along with Uma on the other.
-The other sisters who were long married off and disconnected from the family refused to entertain the family feud.
+She was only sad that her marriage to Sharat ended Abhaya’s ties with the family, as they believed she led them on, and finally caused a final nail in the coffin when Kanakbala and Suresh went back home, hoping to help them reunite.
+The family broke into two, with the elder brothers, their mother and Renu on one side and Suresh, Sharat and Swadhin, along with Uma, on the other.
+The other sisters, who were long married off and disconnected from the family, refused to entertain the family feud.
 Uma stayed for a long time with Suresh in Calcutta to complete her graduation and later moved first with Kalyani to help with her newborn and finally with Abhaya when she found a job.
 Suresh’s children often came to live with them as well.
 Kalyani and Abhaya made sure that even in their busy schedules, taking care of the household, Kalyani’s singing lessons, Abhaya’s studies and teaching, and the children’s vacations, they took a vacation together as a family once a year reminiscing their childhood days in a distant land their children barely knew or remembered.

-“Oh if it's not our little Ira.”
-Kalyani drew the giggling child on her lap.
+“Oh, if it's not our little Ira.”
+Kalyani drew the giggling child onto her lap.
 “Where are Satyen and Subhas?”
 She questioned as Abhaya came in with a smile.
-“Don’t spoil her Didi.”
+“Don’t spoil her, Didi.”
 She shook her head.
-“The three of them are driving me crazy and their father allows them to dance on his head.”
+“The three of them are driving me crazy, and their father allows them to dance on his head.”

 “And I have to manage everything.
 Even the teenage tantrums.”
 Abhaya shook her head.